The EHC Think Tank

 - Quarterly series of European health policy analysis.

-External Think Tank work: a platform for co-creation and system change
+External Think Tank work: a platform for co-creation and systems change

-Each year the Think Tank will run working ‘sessions’ – or workstreams – dedicated to a specific European priority area.
-In 2021, these areas are identified as:
+Each year the Think Tank runs working ‘sessions’ – so-called workstreams – dedicated to a specific European priority area.
+In 2021-2023, these areas are identified as:

 - Patient registries,